YESHYUNGSEOK/claude-code-tips/social-posts/30-tips.md

 # 30+ Claude Code Tips: From Basics to Advanced

 Here are my tips for getting the most out of Claude Code, including a custom status line script, cutting the system prompt in half, using Gemini CLI as Claude Code's minion, and Claude Code running itself in a container.
+Originally posted in [this repo](https://github.com/ykdojo/claude-code-tips).

 ## Tip 0: Customize your status line